philip-lambert/word-ladder/README.md

 ```

 ## Research
-After a quick google for "word ladder code" I found this on the [geeksforgeeks.org](https://www.geeksforgeeks.org/word-ladder-length-of-shortest-chain-to-reach-a-target-word/) page.
-This solution uses [Breadth- first search](https://en.wikipedia.org/wiki/Breadth-first_search), which is based on Shortest path first (a.k.a [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).
+After a quick google for "word ladder code" I found [this](https://www.geeksforgeeks.org/word-ladder-length-of-shortest-chain-to-reach-a-target-word/) example on the geeksforgeeks.org page.
+This solution uses the [Breadth first search](https://en.wikipedia.org/wiki/Breadth-first_search) algorithm, which is based on Shortest path first (a.k.a [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm)).
 I would use SPF if the requirement was to find words with two or more different letters.

 ## Assumptions
 From the example start/end words I've made the following assumptions.
 A word is invalid if: -